-We offer competitive pay and benefits designed to attract and retain talent and drive Company performance.
+Our compensation packages are designed to attract and retain talent, drive Company performance and achieve business goals.
 In setting appropriate compensation levels, we look at the average base pay rate for each position based on market data.
 We also offer an annual cash incentive program and long-term equity incentive plans designed to assist in attracting, retaining, and motivating employees and promoting the creation of long-term value for stockholders.
+Further, all employees are eligible for health insurance and other health benefits, paid and unpaid leaves, retirement benefits with Company match, and life and disability coverage/insurance.
+We have an unlimited paid time off policy that provides employees with considerable flexibility in scheduling time away from work.